 Dealing with a gurgling sink can be fairly easy if you know what the potential causes are.
 Simple tasks like cleaning out a clog from the drain pipes or replacing your sink’s P-trap are quick and easy tasks.

-However, if you can’t find the root cause of the gurgling sounds or you want to safely use something like a sewer auger, it’s a far better idea to call a professional plumber, like one of our team members at Clover Services.
+However, if you can’t find the root cause of the gurgling sounds or you want to safely use something like a sewer auger, it’s a far better idea to call a professional plumber, like one of our team members at Clover Contracting.